-Vladimir has not received any kind buffs, nerfs, or bugfixes since patch 8.13 making him the longest-reigning untouched champion is League of Legends.
+Vladimir has not received any kind of buffs, nerfs, or bugfixes since patch 8.13 making him the longest-reigning untouched champion in League of Legends.

 After Vladimir’s rework in Patch 6.9, The Crimson Reaper was in his prime time where he was a must pick or ban champion in all major pro leagues due to his high sustain.
 And it didn’t take much time for Riot Games to nerf him to the ground.

 Despite all the nerfs, Vladimir did make his comeback in early season 8 when support items were completely broken.
 But, it didn’t last long either as Riot Games changed how support items work in season 8.
 He was also followed by two nerfs in patch 8.3 and 8.13.

 And apparently, that nerf in patch 8.13 was the last time Vladimir appeared in any patch note regarding buffs, nerfs, or bugfixes till now.
 Therefore, according to the League of Legends fandom, The Crimson Reaper is the longest-reigning untouched champion in League of Legends history.